kr-g/gitonic/README.md

 (as extra, see also under installation) and download is obsolete when installed as part of gitonic. you just need to configure git then.

+in case meld installation fails install into the virtual environment

+    pip install PyGObject

 ## installation on raspberry pi, or fedora